rvennam/kube-code-camp/Exercise3/README.md

    hello-world-3254495675   10        10        10        1m
    ```

-5. Perform a `curl <public-IP>:<nodeport>` to confirm your new code is active.
+5. Confirm your new code is active:

-6. If you decide to undo your latest rollout, call: `kubectl rollout undo deployment/<name-of-deployment>`.
+    ```
+    curl $PUBLICIP:$NODEPORT
+    ```

+You should see something like: `Hello world from hello-world-86959dc89b-hgzs8!
+Great job getting the second stage up and running!`

-# 3. Check the health of apps
+# Check the health of apps

 Kubernetes uses availability checks (liveness probes) to know when to restart a container.
 For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.
 Restarting a container in such a state can help to make the application more available despite bugs.